mkerollos/SearchAssist-Toolkit/Blog/LLM Cost Optimization.md

 ## Analysis and Top Solutions:

 After exploring various approaches, we carefully analyzed their effectiveness in terms of retrieval accuracy and cost efficiency.
+To evaluate the performance of our different configurations, we primarily focused on chunk recall as our key metric.
+This measure provides valuable insight into how effectively each solution retrieves relevant information, which is crucial for the accuracy and completeness of responses in our RAG system.
+<br></br>
+**Chunk Recall:** The percentage of expected chunks that are successfully retrieved and used in generating an answer in a RAG system.
+<br></br>

 Our rigorous testing revealed several promising solutions:
 ### 1. Clean Text with Finetuned BGE model:
    - Chunk Recall: 78.5%
    - Used 16 chunks of 200 tokens each